instructlab/taxonomy/README.md

 ## Contribute knowledge and skills to the taxonomy!

-The ability to contribute to a large language model (LLM) has been difficult in no small part because it is difficult to get access to the necessary compute infrastructure.
+The ability to contribute to a Large Language Model (LLM) has been difficult in no small part because it is difficult to get access to the necessary compute infrastructure.

 This taxonomy repository will be used as the seed to synthesize the training data for InstructLab-trained models.
 We intend to re-train the model(s) using the main branch following InstructLab's progressive training on a regular basis.
 This enables fast iteration of the model(s), for the benefit of the open source community.